Sodium + Water Word Equation

 The Energy Changes Involved: Understanding Enthalpy

 The reaction between sodium and water is highly exothermic, meaning it releases heat.
-The enthalpy change (ΔH) for this reaction is significantly negative, indicating that the energy of the products is lower than the energy of the reactants.
+Plus, the enthalpy change (ΔH) for this reaction is significantly negative, indicating that the energy of the products is lower than the energy of the reactants.
 The heat released is responsible for the observed effects, including the melting of the sodium and the vigorous bubbling due to the production of hydrogen gas.
 The energy released is a result of the formation of strong ionic bonds in sodium hydroxide, overcoming the energy required to break the bonds in water and the ionization energy of sodium.

 Applications of the Reaction: Beyond the Classroom